Working with friends and family: a complementary dish or recipe for disaster?

 Unfortunately, friendship and family bonds aren’t always strong enough to survive the perils of working together.
 Gates and Allen might have co-founded one of the biggest companies in the world, but they still fell out in the early 1980s.
-And if its family businesses going wrong, look no further than here for some disastrous celebrity family business break-ups.
+And if its family businesses going wrong, look no further than here (external link) for some disastrous celebrity family business break-ups.

 Before you take the plunge to mix business with a friendship or a family relationship however, it’s worth doing some due diligence at the outset to help ensure the relationship will survive the inevitable strains of working together.